Every 65 seconds, a new brain develops Alzheimer’s. 2/3 of them belong to women.

 WAM at Cleveland Clinic is dedicated to closing the gap in knowledge about women's brain health by funding gender-based Alzheimer's research.

-The Women’s Alzheimer’s Movement is proud to have partnered to build the first The Women’s Alzheimer’s Movement Prevention and Research Center at Cleveland Clinic, Las Vegas.
+Visit the Women’s Alzheimer’s Movement Prevention and Research Center at Cleveland Clinic, Las Vegas—the first Alzheimer's disease prevention clinic specifically for women.

 WAM provides the latest Alzheimer’s prevention tips and tools to empower people to take control of their own brain health.